Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation.

 The banks of critical gullies have been elevated to control overflow and prevent water from spilling into surrounding areas.

-“Both natural-based and structural solutions have been employed to stabilise the banks of the gullies, reducing erosion and the risk of bank collapse during flooding.
+“Both natural-based and structural solutions have been employed to stabilize the banks of the gullies, reducing erosion and the risk of bank collapse during flooding.
 Bridges have been provided where the gullies intersect roads, ensuring the uninterrupted flow of traffic and reducing the risk of road damage during flooding,” he said.

-Out of a total of 19 main gullies identified in the volcano area, Rukundo said, nine critical gullies have been completed, with five in Musanze (Susa, Muhe, Cyabirengo, Ruvumu, Nyabutoshwa upstream, Nyabyungo downstream and Nyabutoshwa downstream) and two in Burera (Muhabura-Mbandana and Nyarubande upstream).
+Out of a total of 19 main gullies identified in the volcano area, Rukundo said, nine critical gullies have been completed, with five in Musanze (Susa, Muhe, Cyabirengo, Ruvumu, Nyabutoshwa upstream, Nyabyungo downstream, and Nyabutoshwa downstream) and two in Burera (Muhabura-Mbandana and Nyarubande upstream).

 Meanwhile, two retention ponds are under construction along the Cyuve gully to further attenuate water upstream and reduce downstream flooding.